• Free shipping on all orders

 If the thought of feeding your dragon maggots makes you squirm, or if you’re looking for variety, there are plenty of alternatives out there:

-• Crickets: These are a staple in the diet of bearded dragons.
-High in protein and relatively easy to digest, they’re an excellent choice for your scaly friend.
+• Crickets: They are a staple in the diet of bearded dragons.
+High in protein and relatively easy to digest, crickets are an excellent choice for your scaly friend.

 • Mealworms: Another favorite snack for bearded dragons, mealworms are good sources of protein and fat, but they should be given in moderation due to their high chitin content, which can be hard for dragons to digest.

-• Dubia Roaches: These insects are increasingly popular as they offer a lot of protein and are easy to digest.
-They also have a better calcium-to-phosphorus ratio than many other insects, which is important for bone health in bearded dragons.
+• Dubia Roaches: These insects are increasingly popular since they provide protein and are easy to digest.
+They also have a better calcium-to-phosphorus ratio than many other insects, which is vital for bone health in bearded dragons.

 • Silkworms: These soft-bodied worms are highly nutritious and low in fat, making them a good choice for a treat.
 They’re also rich in calcium and protein.

-• Butterworms: High in calcium, butterworms are a nutritious treat.
-They’re quite fatty, though, so they should only be given sparingly.
+• Butterworms: Butterworms are high in calcium and a nutritious treat.
+They’re also high in fat, so they should only be given sparingly.

 • Phoenix Worms: Also known as calci-worms, they’re rich in calcium and protein and low in fat.

-• Nightcrawlers: Also known as earthworms, these wriggly worms can provide lots of essential nutrients, but most beardies don’t like the taste.
+• Nightcrawlers: Also known as earthworms, these wriggly worms can provide essential nutrients, but most beardies don’t like the taste.

 bearded dragon divider

 Incorporating maggots into your bearded dragon’s diet can be beneficial due to their nutritional value, but it’s vital to source them responsibly and feed them in moderation.
-Too many maggots can lead to nutritional imbalances and potential health issues.
+Eating too many can lead to nutritional imbalances and health issues.

-Remember that a balanced diet for a bearded dragon should include a variety of insects, vegetables, and fruits.
+Remember that a balanced diet for a bearded dragon should include insects, vegetables, and fruits.
 As your dragon grows and matures, adjust their diet accordingly.
-Feed juveniles a diet high in protein and gradually shift to a diet that’s primarily plant-based as they reach adulthood.
+Feed juveniles a diet high in protein and gradually shift to a primarily plant-based diet as they reach adulthood.
 Always gut-load and dust insects with calcium before feeding them to your dragon.

-Resist the urge to go into “hunter-gatherer” mode and start collecting creepy-crawlies from your own garden.
-Not only could you misidentify a species and give your beardie something toxic, but there’s no way of knowing what parasites, herbicides, or other potentially harmful chemicals free-roaming bugs have been exposed to.
+Resist the urge to go into “hunter-gatherer” mode and start collecting maggots.
+Not only could you misidentify a species and give your beardie something toxic, but there’s no way of knowing what parasites, herbicides, or other harmful chemicals they carry.
 Always source your live food from a reputable reptile supplier.

 Featured Image Credit: andanatb, Shutterstock